WizarTheGreat/DiamondShop/README.md

 EX = Firework_Rock for Firework_Rocket

-If you have any issues, leave here in the github!
-(Preferably with screenshots or a video replicating the event)
+Please leave any issues in the github!

+To increase the max shop limit, go to the config.yml

+Set it to 0 to have infinite shops